yx-elite/mern-product-listing/README.md

 npm run dev
 ```

-The server will start running at `http://localhost:5000`.
+The server will start running at `http://localhost:5000` by default, or on the port specified in your .env file.

 ## API Endpoints